Scheinost/PISCO_GUI/README.md

-Select PISCO.part1.rar and extract it using WinRAR or similar software The other parts will be automatically included in the extraction If you don't have WinRAR installed, you can download it from www.win-rar.com
+Select PISCO.part1.rar and extract it using WinRAR or similar software The other parts will be automatically included in the extraction

 Run the application: